Pelvic Health Center in Buffalo NY

 Get the relief you deserve and get back to what matters most

 Nearly one in three women experience pelvic health problems by age 60.
-As a result, they suffer long-lasting chronic pelvic pain, incontinence and other symptoms.
+As a result, they suffer long-lasting chronic pelvic pain, incontinence, and other symptoms.
 Yet, more than half don’t seek treatment, sacrificing valuable quality of life.
-Many women believe conditions like incontinence or overactive bladder are simply part of the aging process and untreatable.
-In many cases, women are too embarrassed to talk about these issues with a medical professional, so they suffer in silence.
+Many people believe conditions like incontinence or overactive bladder are simply part of the aging process and untreatable.
+Often, patients are too embarrassed to talk about these issues with a medical professional, so they suffer in silence.

 At UBMD, we’re used to these frank discussions and, more importantly, we want to provide you the compassionate care that you deserve—so you can go back to living your life to the fullest.